PaddlePaddle/PaddleSuite/docs/pipeline_deploy/high_performance_inference_en.md

   </tr>
 </table>

+* For Linux systems, execute the installation instructions using Bash.
-* When the device type is GPU, please use the installation instructions corresponding to the CUDA and cuDNN versions that match your environment.
+* When using NVIDIA GPUs, please use the installation instructions corresponding to the CUDA and cuDNN versions that match your environment.
 Otherwise, you will not be able to use the high-performance inference plugin properly.
-* For Linux systems, execute the installation instructions using Bash.
 * When the device type is CPU, the installed high-performance inference plugin only supports inference using the CPU; for other device types, the installed high-performance inference plugin supports inference using the CPU or other devices.

 ### 1.2 Obtaining Serial Numbers and Activation